fourthdoctor/fourthdoctor/README.md

-$\small\color{#6b73db}{\textsf{If you couldn't tell, I am a fictkin & c'link!
+$\small\color{#6b73db}{\textsf{If you couldn't tell, I am a fictkin and c'link!
 I represent myself in the characters that I kin, and in some form or way believe I am some, or just heavily relate to others.
 My kins are not some I chose, but my c'links are.}}$

 $\small\color{#6b73db}{\textsf{If you can't tell from my ponies, I quite enjoy britcoms, and sci-fi, and once again represent myself with some characters from the shows!}}$